Useful outputs#

 The following files are available:

-: the geometrical centerlines smoothed to look nicer and guaranteed to match the glacier outlines (not used in the model but useful outside of it)flowlines
+centerlines: the geometrical centerlinescenterlines_smoothed: the geometrical centerlines smoothed to look nicer and guaranteed to match the glacier outlines (not used in the model but useful outside of it)flowlines: the centerlines converted to “flowlines”, i.e. interpolated to a regular grid and where upslope trajectories are croppedgeom_widths: the geometrical intersection of the flowlines’ normals with the glacier outlineswidths: the geometrical widths corrected to reflect the glacier’s elevation-area distribution

-If you use these data, please cite Maussion et al., 2019.
+If you use these data, please cite Maussion et al. (2019).

 Shapefile of OGGM’s flowlines and widths for a subset of RGI region 15#